santisq/PSParallelPipeline/docs/en-US/Invoke-Parallel.md

 # 9af7c222-061d-4c89-b073-375ee925e538
 ```

-By default the runspaces are reused.
-With `-UseNewRunspace` a new runspace is created per input object.
+This example contrasts default runspace reuse with the `-UseNewRunspace` switch, showing unique runspace IDs for each invocation in the latter case.

 ## PARAMETERS

 ### -Functions

-Specifies existing functions in the Local Session to have added to the runspaces [Initial Session State](https://learn.microsoft.com/en-us/dotnet/api/system.management.automation.runspaces.initialsessionstate).
+Specifies an array of function names from the local session to include in the runspaces' [Initial Session State](https://learn.microsoft.com/en-us/dotnet/api/system.management.automation.runspaces.initialsessionstate).
+This enables their use within the parallel script block.

 > [!TIP]
 >
-> This method is the recommended way of passing-in local functions to the parallel scope.
-The alternative to this method is passing-in the function definition (as a string) to the parallel scope and define the function in it.
+> This parameter is the recommended way to make local functions available in the parallel scope.
+Alternatively, you can retrieve the function definition as a string (e.g., `$def = ${function:Greet}.ToString()`) and use `$using:` to pass it into the script block, defining it there (e.g., `${function:Greet} = $using:def`).

 ```yaml
 Type: String[]